theRealAph/ScopeLocals/README.md

 One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.
-These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
+These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
 They are guaranteed to be re-entrant &mdash; when used correctly.

 ## Description

-Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.
-When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+When a new `Thread` instance
+is created, its parent's set of inheritable thread-local variables is cloned.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
 Every child thread ends up